Harry (album): The Puppy Song

 Nilsson wrote this song at Paul McCartney's request for Mary Hopkin, an 18-year-old singer that McCartney had signed to Apple records and whose first album, Post Card, would feature her version of Nilsson's song.
 Nora Ephron would use Harry's own version for the opening credits of her 1998 film, You've Got Mail.
 Kenny Loggins covered it on his 2009 album All Join In.

 Others have covered "The Puppy Song" as well: David Cassidy sang a cover of it and took it to a UK #1 as a double A-side single with the song "Daydreamer"; Victoria Williams covered it on For the Love of Harry: Everybody Sings Nilsson – a tribute album released in 1995; Astrud Gilberto performed a bossa nova lounge version on 2001's The Girl from Ipanema; and 70's Australian pop group New World released their cover on their Best of... album in 2002.

 Open Your Window

 Ella Fitzgerald covered this song on her album Ella, released in 1969, the same year as Harry.
 She also performed it live on Ella in Budapest, recorded in May 1970.
-Louis Bellson recorded a cover for his 1975 album, The Louis Bellson Explosion.
 In 1973, The 5th Dimension recorded the song for their album Living Together, Growing Together.
+In 1975, Louis Bellson recorded a cover for his album The Louis Bellson Explosion.